guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 If you take the tax-free lump sum, under current pension rules you must buy your flexi-access product within 6 months or use one of the other options on this page.

 Alternatively, you can move your pot gradually into flexi-access - you don't have to move it all at once.
-Each time you move an amount you can take 25% of tax free.
+Each time you move an amount you can take 25% tax free.

 ###Your next steps